 We love including Mexican food in our our regular vegan meal planning.
 For example, you can find the mix for this vegan black bean burritos in our fridge or freezer just about any day of the week.

-Now these vegan enchiladas are part of our meal plan as well.
+Now these vegetarian black bean enchiladas are part of our meal plan as well.
 One reason I love them so much?
 They freeze well.

-I love to make them and freeze half.
-That way we have vegan enchiladas at the ready at any moment of the day.
+That way we have vegan enchilada bake at the ready at any moment of the day.
 No more “What’s for dinner” dilemmas!

 I made several versions of this vegan enchiladas recipe before I got it just right.